daedalus/stack_smashing/README.md

 rip            0x7f0041414141   0x7f0041414141
 ```
 This means that now we control what the _RIP_ register or (return instruction pointer) point to.\
-This is our powerfull weapon becuse if we can control the _RIP_ register we can point it to our malicious code.
+This is our powerfull weapon because if we can control the _RIP_ register we can point it to our malicious code.

 The register _RSP_ point to the top of the current stack frame.\
 We will need to remember this value for later.